 This 7 minute footage shows locations with great clarity.
 It shows Kirkgate before pedestrianisation, buildings in the process of construction, and businesses which are no longer there.

 On 5th May 1987, 251hanomag filmed a drive around Wakefield.
-Because the car radio is playing, the 80s atmosphere is enhanced.
+Because the car radio is playing in the background, the 1980s atmosphere is enhanced.

 Into The 21st Century